eduMFA/eduMFA/doc/configuration/tokenconfig/u2f.rst

       saml.your-network.com otherapp.your-network.com vpn.your-network.com

-   .. note:: The privacyIDEA plugin for simpleSAMLphp supports U2F with
+   .. note:: The eduMFA plugin for simpleSAMLphp supports U2F with
-      privacyIDEA starting with version 2.8.
+      eduMFA starting with version 2.8.

 3. Now register a U2F token on ``https://pi.your-network.com``.
 Due to the trusted facets you will also be able to use this U2F token on the other hosts.